KB23-Kurrun-Behl/type-n-go/README.md

 📄 License

-This application is open and free to use with no restrictions at this moment in time.
+This application is open and free-to-use with no restrictions at this moment in time.